-Figure 10.19.3.1.6-1: Modification of ad hoc group call criteria by the initiator
+Figure 10.19.3.1.6-1: Modification of ad hoc group call criteria by an authorized user

 1. The MCPTT client 1 sends the modify ad hoc group call criteria request to the MCPTT server which contains an updated criteria to determine the list of participants.